kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 The Release Manager in Kyma takes care of formal security validation activities performed before major releases.
 The results of these activities influence the release decision.
 Lack of attention to security topics can result in release delay.

+### Critical Issues

+Any issues affecting the expected functionality of Kyma should be documented in GitHub for review and planning.
+Should any of these issues be considered **critical** they should in addition be brought to the immediate attention of the Release Manager.

+**Critical issues** are the ones that:

+- Render a Kyma cluster unstable/unusable **and** have no workaround
+- Cause loss/corruption of data
+- Expose critical security vulnerabilities (CVSS 3 Score 9.0 - 10.0)
+- Cause tests to fail on any supported environment

+In addition it should also be clear when a fix for the issue can be made available and any risks the fix itself may raise.

+Based on the information above, the Release Manager will then make a final decision whether this fix should be released, which could be either by cherry-picking the fix in the release branch for the next Release Candidate or producing a patch release, depending on the situation.
+In either case, the following criteria must be met before the fix can be released:

+- The issue is properly documented in GitHub
+- It is a correction, not an enhancement
+- It is a critical issue, as described above
+- Adequate tests have been implemented to avoid the issue from ocurring again
+- A fix is readily available and complies with the Definition of Done

 ## Release schedule

 A scheduled release follows the planning cycles for the Kyma development that typically take four weeks.
 At the beginning of each planning cycle, the Product Lead communicates the specific timeframe for a release.
 After reaching the end of the development cycle, the Release Master creates a release candidate.